jaca230/teststand_daq_manual/docs/software_dependencies.md

 These tools include compilers, libraries, and other utilities that facilitate software development and installation.

 ### Installation Guide
-This guide should work for RHEL systems (CentOS7 and ALMA9 included), though you may need to install yum on ALMA9.
+This guide should work for ALMA9.
+You can use dnf alone for ALMA9, but I prefer to work with yum

 1 **Install yum package manager**